happyjack27/autoredistrict/README.md

 basic idea is you do it gestalt, without worrying about contiguity a prioiri.

-any standard heuristic optimization algorithm will do fine; generic algorithm and swarm intelligence are the two that come most readily to mine.
+any standard heuristic optimization algorithm will do fine; generic algorithm and swarm intelligence are the two that come most readily to mind.

 the gene of a genetic algorithm would just be a vector of which district each block belongs to, in order.  so one would have to add an ordering to the blocks.  (i.e. number them 1 through whatever).